Graph Curve Matroids: Matroids and Graphs

-Throughout this paper, graphs are assumed to be undirected, but need not be simple, i.e.\ we allow parallel edges and loops.
-Given such a graph $G = (V,E)$, let $M(G)$ be its \emph{graphic} or \emph{cycle matroid} with rank function denoted by $r$, and let $M^*(G)$ be its dual matroid, called the \emph{cographic} or \emph{bond matroid} of $G$, with rank function denoted by $r^*$.
-Moreover, given any subset $A \subseteq V$ of vertices, let $G[A]$ denote the subgraph of $G$ induced on $A$.
-We denote by $\omega(A)$ the number of connected components of $G[A]$.
-Finally, we let $\delta(A)$ be the set of edges in $E$ that are incident to at least one vertex in $A$.
+Throughout this paper, graphs are assumed to be undirected, but need not be simple, i.e., we allow parallel edges and loops.
+Let $G = (V,E)$ be such a graph.
+For any subset $A \subseteq V$ of vertices or $X \subseteq E$ of edges, let $G[A]$ and $G[X]$ denote the subgraphs of $G$ induced on $A$ and $X$, respectively.
+We denote by $\omega(A)$ and $\omega(X)$ the number of connected components of $G[A]$ and $G[X]$, respectively.
+Moreover, for any subset $A \subseteq V$ of vertices, we let $\delta(A) \subseteq E$ be the set of edges of $G$ that are incident to at least one vertex in $A$.